 Grape hyacinths aren't really hyacinths.
 Their flowers grow along a stem like a hyacinth but are packed along it like a cluster of grapes.
 I refer to them as "escape artists" because they escape from my garden and pop up in my lawn.
 Grape hyacinths come in purple, blue, pink and white.
-They develop a second flush of foliage in the fall.
-Gardeners take advantage of this by planting a few grape hyacinth bulbs in the same holes as their other spring bulbs "marking" where they have planted them so that they don't accidentally dig them up when adding perennials to their gardens in the fall.
+Like other spring blooming bulbs, the foliage dies after they have bloomed.
+Then they develop a second flush of foliage in the fall.
+They don't bloom in the fall, however.
+Gardeners take advantage of this second flush of foliage by planting a few grape hyacinth bulbs in the same holes as their other spring bulbs "marking" where they have planted them so that they don't accidentally dig up their spring flowering bulbs when adding perennials to their gardens in the fall.

 Although they don't look like it, Siberian squills are a member of the lily family.
 They produce blue, downward facing flowers with six petals.
-They are propagated via seeds rather than bulbs.
+The bulbs don't produce offsets.
+They only reproduce by seeds.

 Lily-of-the-valley is a classic cottage garden flower with a delightfully old-fashioned scent.
 Be careful, though.
 It spreads so aggressively that it is considered invasive in some areas.
 I find its white, bell shaped flowers irresistible.
 Like hyacinths, it's not just the scent that keeps the deer away.
 Lily-of-the-valley is also poisonous.